rhkarls/rhkarls.github.io/projects.md

 ## stevens-connect-client
 [stevens-connect-client repository](https://github.com/rhkarls/stevens-connect-client)

-Python client for Stevens Connect (https://stevens-connect.com/) cloud data acquisition system.
+Python client for Stevens Connect API ([https://stevens-connect.com/](https://stevens-connect.com/)) cloud data acquisition system.
 Currently supports data retrival to pandas Series and DataFrames.

 ## sensormanager-client
 [sensormanager-client repository](https://github.com/rhkarls/sensormanager-client)

-Python client for sensormanager.net cloud data acquisition platform.
+Python API client for sensormanager.net cloud data acquisition platform.
 This project was an interesting learning experience since the API is not documented or officially supported, and the authentication and data retrival which this client provides has been reverse-engineered.